History of vice in Texas: Early Texas and the Republic of Texas

 Before the arrival of the European settlers in Texas, the plant peyote (peyotl in Nahuatl) had become a popular hallucinogenic among tribes in the Rio Grande Valley as well as parts of West Texas and Chihuahua.
 Tribes in the area included the Carrizo Coahuiltecan and later the Lipan and Mescalero Apache, and even the Karankawa and the Caddo tribes.
 The plant came to be used for both recreational and ritual usage.
 Its hallucinogenic effects were regarded with suspicion among the Spaniards and the drug was never widely used outside the Native American communities.

 Gambling was a popular pastime in many parts of early Mexico including its northern territory of Texas.
 In some communities it was such an accepted norm that even children were known to participate with the adults.

 As early as 1817 records show the presence of prostitution in the Spanish region which would become Texas.
 Prostitution at this time clearly met with official disapproval though it still took place.

 As settlers from the United States moved into the Mexican Texas, new settlements typically had saloons and gambling halls before churches were ever established.
 The pre-Civil War era was a period of especially liberal alcohol consumption in Texas.
 The city of Houston was well known at this time as a center of vice with businesses that sold liquor representing one of the largest business sectors.
 Nearby Fort Bend County for a time registered more liquor licenses than all other businesses combined.

 Opium had become a popular drug worldwide and was regarded by many as having medicinal qualities.
-Many people at all levels of Texas society are reported to have been addicts including Texas General Samuel Houston and Mexican President Antonio Lopez de Santa Anna, the leaders of the opposing forces in the Texas Revolution.
+Many people at all levels of Texas society are reported to have been addicts including Texas General Sam Houston and Mexican President Antonio Lopez de Santa Anna, the leaders of the opposing forces in the Texas Revolution.